Many people are not clear on the differences between white papers and case studies.

 This document will likely be passed up and down the food chain at your prospect’s company.
 And it will keep on working for a year or two, maybe longer.

-That’s why I write a steady stream of white papers: They get results.
+That’s why I write a steady stream of white papers: They get results for my clients.

 From a B2B marketer’s point of view, the key is to know the difference.

 Why not just use e-mail?

 Sure, e-mail marketing is powerful.
-And sending an e-mail is certainly cheaper than creating any original content.
+And sending an e-mail is certainly cheaper than creating original content.

 But you can’t recycle the contents of an e-mail in more than a dozen different ways, like a good case study.

 Why not just use social media?

-I recommend thinking of social media as “pointers” to B2B content, or a way to promote actual content.
-They’re not really content in themselves.
+I recommend thinking of social media as “pointers” to B2B content, as a way to promote actual content.

 And for B2B marketing, nothing drives results as well as case studies and white papers.